 17 Delicious Millet Recipes That Make the Best of This Ancient Grain

-Jodi Moreno’s stew is the ideal meal for chilly weather.
-Plus, eggplant can be a finicky ingredient to cook with, and this dish makes it easy and delicious.
-The millet will soak up that harissa paste, infusing every bite with North African chili and notes of cumin, coriander and garlic.
+Jodi Moreno’s stew is a dinnertime win.
+Eggplant can be a finicky vegetable to cook with, but this dish makes it easy and delicious.
+The millet will soak up the harissa paste, infusing every bite with North African chili and notes of cumin, coriander and garlic.

 3. Millet and Black Lentil Stuffed Delicata Squash

-Just in time for Thanksgiving—or any event that requires a unique take on a squash dish—is this gorgeous stuffed delicata squash.
-It’s definitely a recipe jam-packed with nutritious earthy flavors, plus it’s vegan.
+Bookmark this one for Thanksgiving, or any event that calls for a unique take on a squash dish.
+It’s a vegan recipe that's jam-packed with nutritious earthy flavors like tamari and black lentil.

 4. Vegetarian Stuffed Butternut Squash with Millet, Mushrooms and Kale Pesto

-We love how Bojon Gourmet calls butternut squash a “vessel” for this millet, mushroom and kale pesto mash.
-Who would turn down a bowl of those ingredients cooked up with savory onion, thyme, goat cheese and Gruyère?
-And if you get to eat the bowl as you go?
-C’mon!
+We love that Bojon Gourmet calls butternut squash a “vessel” for this millet, mushroom and kale pesto mash.
+Who would turn down a bowl of those ingredients cooked up with onion, thyme, goat cheese and Gruyère?
+And if you get to eat the bowl as you go? *Chef's kiss.*

 5. Millet Veggie Burgers

 Where there’s a delicious grain, there’s a way to turn it into a veggie burger.
-Since millet has a little more flavor than, say, quinoa or rice, it tends to make for an exciting veggie burger.
-This recipe also calls for plenty of actual vegetables (aromatics like celery, onion, carrot and peppery arugula), so you’re getting tons of goodness in one patty.
+Since millet has a little more flavor than quinoa or rice, it makes an exciting substitute.
+This recipe also calls for plenty of actual vegetables (aromatics like celery, onion, carrot and peppery arugula), so you’re getting tons of good stuff in one patty.

 6. Morning Grain Bowls with Millet

-So you pretty much have free reign when it comes to morning grain bowls.
+So, you pretty much have free rein when it comes to morning grain bowls.
 Whatever berries, nuts or toppings you want are fair game.
-What we love about these options are the creative combinations of pumpkin and maple syrup; coconut and goji berries; and banana with tahini.
-Good morning, indeed!
+What we love about these options are the creative combinations of pumpkin and maple syrup, coconut and goji berries and banana with tahini.

 7. Roasted Cauliflower and Artichoke Millet Grain Bowl

-Grain bowls in the mornin’, grain bowls in the evenin’, grain bowls at suppertime!
-You can literally have grain bowls anytime, but don’t let your taste buds get bored.
-Try this roasted veggie version with artichokes and lemon zest.
-Lots of fun flavors mingling here.
+Grain bowls in the mornin’, grain bowls in the evenin’, grain bowls at suppertime.
+You can have grain bowls anytime, but don’t let your taste buds get bored.
+Try this roasted veggie version that mingles lots of bold ingredients, like artichokes and lemon zest.

 8. Bright and Bold Millet Tabbouleh

-This new take on tabbouleh adds a little more oomph, meaning there’s more fiber, more protein and more manganese (and anti-inflammatory that regulates metabolism) thanks to the millet.
-This is a great lunch option or side dish.
-Plus, as the millet cooks, you have time to prep the rest of the ingredients, then you just toss it all together.
+This new take on tabbouleh adds a little more oomph, meaning there’s more fiber, more protein and more manganese (an anti-inflammatory that regulates metabolism).
+It's a great lunch or side dish.
+Plus, as the millet cooks, you have time to prep the rest of the ingredients before tossing it all together.
 So.
 Easy.

-Remember that millet soaks up all the other flavors you toss it into when you’re preparing this brightly colored, well-spiced meal.
+Remember that millet soaks up the flavors of whatever it's cooked or mixed with while you’re preparing this brightly colored, well-spiced meal.
 We’re talking tamari, roasted sesame, garlic, almond butter and maple syrup, not to mention red chilis.
-This is an explosion of flavor and texture in your mouth.
-Plus, it’s a great way to ingest tons of healthy veggies.
+Downing tons of veggies has never felt this easy.

 10. Garlic Lemon Millet and Beet Salad

 Salads garnished with millet are just brilliant in our humble opinion.
-The ancient grain amps up a meal with extra nutrients that are filling yet energizing.
-A salad combining millet with earthy beets, peppery arugula and crisp lemon is just the kind we can get behind—though, actually, we’ll be first in line for this one.
+The ancient grain amps up the meal with extra nutrients that are filling yet energizing.
+Throw in earthy beets, peppery arugula and crisp lemon and you've got just the kind of salad we can get behind.

 11. Millet and Greens Salad

-This veggie stir-fry yields bold flavors of ginger and tamari, not to mention toasted sesame and peanut oils.
-Millet as a base is so versatile (if you hadn’t figured that out already) and can really stretch itself to work with different profiles and sauces.
-Again, you can use your own favorite veggies, but this recipe calls for carrots and asparagus (plus eggs!).
+This veggie stir-fry yields strong flavors of ginger and tamari, not to mention toasted sesame and peanut oils.
+Millet as a base is so versatile that it can work with countless flavor profiles and sauces.
+Again, you can use your own favorite veggies, but the recipe calls for carrots, asparagus and eggs.